remarkjs/remark-rehype/readme.md

 Use of `remark-react` can open you up to a [cross-site scripting (XSS)][xss] attack.
-Embedded [**hast**][hast] properties (`hName`, `hProperties`, `hChildren`), custom handlers, and the `allowDangerousHTML` option all provide openings.
+Embedded [**hast**][hast] properties (`hName`, `hProperties`, `hChildren`), custom handlers, and the `allowDangerousHtml` option all provide openings.
 Use [`rehype-sanitize`][sanitize] to make the tree safe.

 ## Related